 It is the main IP address to which a business or home network is connected.
 The public IP address works to connect a device to the world, and there is a specific IP address for all of the users.
 You can find out the public IP address using multiple tools and software.

 Static & Dynamic IP Addresses

 An IP address can be static or dynamic.
 A static IP address will never change, and it is a permanent Internet address.
 A dynamic IP address is a temporary address assigned each time a computer or device accesses the Internet.
-The four numbers in an IP address are used in different ways to identify a particular network and a host on that network.
+The four numbers in an IP address are used differently to identify a particular network and a host on that network.
 Four regional Internet registries -- ARIN, RIPE NCC, LACNIC, and APNIC-- assign Internet addresses from the following three classes:

 - Class A: Supports 16 million hosts on each of 126 networks.

 - Class B: Supports 65,000 hosts on each of 16,000 networks.

 - Class C: Supports 254 hosts on each of 2 million networks.

 The number of unassigned Internet addresses is running out, so a new classless scheme called CIDR is gradually replacing the system based on classes A, B, and C and is tied to adopting IPv6.
 In IPv6, the IP address size is increased from 32 bits to 128 bits.